 - 1 to 2 tbsp sauce from canned chipotles in adobo, plus 1 whole canned chipotle chile for more heat (optional)

-- 6 oz queso fresco fresh cheese, farmer’s cheese, or a mild feta, crumbled
+- 6 oz queso fresco, farmer’s cheese, or a mild feta, crumbled

 - Mexican or Latin cream as much as needed (!) or substitute for creme fraiche or sour cream